e11o/e11o.github.com/_posts/2020-03-15-talent-and-meaning-of-life.markdown

 Slow and steady wins the race.
 My little one loves the story but I don't for a few reasons.

-1. If the rabbit is actually a talent at running, she would rather be running than taking a nap.
+1. If the hare is actually a talent at running, she would rather be running than taking a nap.
 2. The whole argument between talent and hard work is too simplistic and leaves aside the [influence of luck](https://www.scientificamerican.com/article/does-success-come-mostly-from-talent-hard-work-mdash-or-luck/).
-In an analogy with poker, talent and hard work are just the things that keep you at the table until you get lucky.
+In an analogy with poker, talent and hard work are just able to keep you sitting at the table when you're not lucky.
+But you need luck to win the game.
+The tortoise gets lucky when the hare sleeps for longer than expected.
 3. And above all, hard work and talent are just the same: _traits_.
 They're both given to us by either genetics, our environment or a [combination of both](https://en.wikipedia.org/wiki/Epigenetics).

 ![Luck and courage]({{site.baseurl}}/assets/img/luck-courage.jpg)

-There's no reason to brag about our hard work, talent or even courage because we did nothing to receive them.
+There's no reason to brag about our hard work, talent or even courage because we did very little to receive them.

 ## The Big Question​
 I'm not a religious person but always wondered what are we doing here.
-Not an original question and it seems we [need explanations](https://blogs.scientificamerican.com/mind-guest-blog/why-we-wonder-why/) for everything.
+Not an original question as it seems we need explanations [for everything](https://blogs.scientificamerican.com/mind-guest-blog/why-we-wonder-why/).
 So [teleology](https://en.wikipedia.org/wiki/Teleology) comes to the rescue.
-But it turns out the Big Question is tough so there's even a [dilemma](https://www.psychologytoday.com/us/blog/philosophy-dispatches/201111/the-teleologists-dilemma-life-has-no-purpose?collection=81244) around it.
+But it turns out the Big Question is tough and there's even a [dilemma](https://www.psychologytoday.com/us/blog/philosophy-dispatches/201111/the-teleologists-dilemma-life-has-no-purpose?collection=81244) around it.

 Religion, philosophy and even science provided many [popular views](https://en.wikipedia.org/wiki/Meaning_of_life#Popular_views) for the [meaning of life](https://plato.stanford.edu/entries/life-meaning/).
 The good news is that we'll never know if there's a correct answer to the question.
 So you get to pick the one you like the most and move on.